Pearly Gates (singer): Biography

 In 1985, she enjoyed a Hi-NRG hit with the song "Action" The video starred Poseur of the year 1986 Dennis Brody on its re-release, and also toured with Madeline Bell and Katie Kissoon, performing with James Last Orchestra.
 Two of her unreleased disco tracks were released on 12" singles in Levine's Nightmare Gold series in 1987.
 In 1995, Levine recorded six new tracks with her (including a remake of "Action" and released them along with her lost 1979 album on the CD The Best of Pearly Gates.
 Pearly continues to perform regularly with The Flirtations who remain popular on the Northern Soul scene.
 She also ran her own management company, Viemanagement, working with boy band Dyyce and singer Anousha.
 In 2007, she recorded four new tracks – two solo and two with The Flirtations – for Ian Levine's Centre City Records releases Northern Soul 2007 and Disco 2008.
 2008 saw her record two retro-style tracks with Scandinavian label Night Dance Records, eventually evolving into a full album project On a Winning Streak, released March 11, 2010, a 20-track compilation of new recordings, including her 2009 single "Roulette" by The Flirtations; her 3 recordings for Centre City Records; 4 previously unreleased 1977 recordings, produced by H. B. Barnum; and a Barry Gibb song, "Broken Bottles", written by the Barry, Robin & Maurice Gibb, the song was originally recorded as a demo for Dionne Warwick for her 1982 album Heartbreaker but was not used.
 The package also included a 12-track DVD.
 One of the tracks "Stop for Love" was premièred on YouTube, in October 2009, featuring bisexual adult film icon Zeb Atlas (with whom Gates also recorded a cover version of Diana Ross' 1975 #1 disco hit, Love Hangover) and gay icon Dave 'Muscles' Jenkins as the singer's love interest – a video that attracted a 100,000 views over the next six months.
+It was finally released in two different mixes as a single on 1 March 2011.